Frequently Asked Questions

 Find answers to common questions about BuzzCopper and Asian Hornet detection.

-We are still testing the new custom PCB and cannot commit to volume production until it has passed all tests.
-It has been delayed by chip shortages but we expect to be able to start production by end of May provided testing goes well.
+We are still testing the new custom PCB for Buzzcopper 2 and cannot commit to volume production until it has passed all tests.
+It has been delayed by chip shortages but we expect to be able to start production by end July to support user testing and initial training.
+Meantime, we are using some existing components to create up to 50 Buzzcopper 2Bs for field testing and training preparation with existing testing organisations.
+If you want to be involved in testing and training planning, please email us.

 Yes.
 The v1 design has the same processor as the v2 custom PCB and runs the same firmware so any v1 devices will be automatically updated via an Over-The-Air update to run the new firmware

 The v2 design is now housed in a larger fizzy drinks bottle (2 litre vs 1 litre).
 This allows two internal solar panels to be accommodated to keep the battery charged.
-The larger design also allows the bait pot to be bigger and thus hold more bait.
-Finally, we have designed a custom PCB which keeps the cost of parts low.
+The larger design also allows the bait pot to be bigger and thus hold more bait, which lasts longer.
+We have designed a custom PCB which keeps the cost of parts low.
+Finally, some of the components have been improved, which helps with performance.

 They are here You will need to request access